Dog Nutrition Calculator

 Professional advice: Dog nutrition algorithm

-We built the dog calorie calculator using the algorithm developed by Dr Olga Lasek, PhD, who studies animal nutrition for more than 15 years.
+We built the dog calorie calculator using the algorithm developed by Dr. Olga Lasek, Ph.D., who has studied animal nutrition for more than 15 years.
 Her scientific and professional interests concern dogs since 2010.
-She's now a specialist who studies the nutritional needs of animals, teaches students, and cooperates with pet food producing companies as well as pet owners.
+She's now a specialist who studies the nutritional needs of animals, teaches students and cooperates with pet food-producing companies as well as pet owners.

-Dr Olga Lasek creates, together with her students, practical tools for determining the animals' feeding needs and arranging the proper food rations.
-Thanks to them, you can make complicated calculations faster and more precisely than do it by hand.
-Dr Olga Lasek says:
+Dr. Olga Lasek creates, together with her students, practical tools for determining the animals' feeding needs and arranging the proper food rations.
+Thanks to them, you can make complicated calculations faster and more precisely than doing them by hand.
+Dr. Olga Lasek says:

 When analyzing health problems in dogs, I often encounter overweight and obesity in animals.
 Usually, it is due to inaccurate feeding.

 Owners often allow their dogs to eat as much as they want to or measure food portions by a "more or less" approach.
-In some cases, people read the label on dog food, but they find that for a specific body mass, there is a recommendation given by a range and no by a single value, e.g., 2.3 - 4.8 oz (65 - 135 g).
-Dr Olga Lasek points out that this precision isn't enough for healthy nutrition (there is more than 100% difference between given values!).
+In some cases, people read the label on dog food, but they find that for a specific body mass, there is a recommendation given by a range and not by a single value, e.g., 2.3-4.8 oz (65-135 g).
+Dr. Olga Lasek points out that this precision isn't enough for healthy nutrition (there is more than a 100% difference between given values!).

 That's why the dog calorie calculator is essential for every dog owner.
 The proper amount of food in your dog bowl is a guarantee of good physical condition, health, and longer life for your pet. ❤️ If you want to assess your dog's condition and quality of life, don't forget to visit dog quality of life calculator as well.

 How to use the dog calorie calculator?